belinau/livada-biotope/src/content/blog/2025-05-12-welcome-to-livada-biotope.md

 ## Our Values

-- **Sustainability**: We believe in practices that can be maintained over time without depleting natural resources or causing ecological damage.
+- **Sustainability**: We believe in practices that can be maintained over time without depleting environmental resources or causing ecological damage.
 - **Community**: We value the power of community and collective action in creating positive change.
-- **Education**: We are committed to sharing knowledge and raising awareness about environmental issues.
+- **Education**: We are committed to sharing knowledge and raising awareness about environmental and social issues.
-- **Eco-feminism**: We recognize the connection between the exploitation of nature and the oppression of women, and work to address both.
+- **Ecofeminism**: We recognize the connection between the exploitation of environment and the oppression of women, foreigners and others and work to address it in all manifestations.

 ## Get Involved

-There are many ways to get involved with Livada Biotope:
+There are many ways to get involved with The Livada Biotope:

 1. **Attend our events**: Check out our upcoming events and join us for workshops, discussions, and community activities.
 2. **Volunteer**: We always welcome helping hands for our various projects.
-3. **Spread the word**: Share our mission and values with your friends and family.
+3. **Spread the word**: Share our mission and values with your friends, family and more than human kin.

 Stay tuned for more updates on our projects and activities!